Ecommerce tips for a successful Christmas and New Year 2018

 For instance “Christmas Jumpers” “Christmas Novelty Socks” – probably not keywords you would use to attract visitors to your site in the middle of Spring or Summer.

 If you sell products, use photographs in your posts to show what quality your products are.
-May be include a price, or don’t – it’s up to you but not showing the price will drive visitors to your website!
+Maybe to include a price, or don’t – it’s up to you but not showing the price will drive visitors to your website!
 If you are confident of being the cheapest, show the price!

 Google Adwords works.
 It is the only way Google get’s its money.
 So it has to work.
 You might not click on the ads yourself but you can bet your bottom dollar that lots of people do.
 You might have “wasted” a lot of money in the past on this BUT was it set up correctly?
 Did you have enough budget for an effective winning campaign?
 Try it again but use a professional pay per click company to set it up and run it for you.